 But prayer is also a great way to fulfill the Lord’s instruction that we love one another and look out for one another.
 We can accomplish this by using prayer for the benefit of others.

-Asking God to help us heal in times of great sadness or sorrow is perfectly alright, but asking God to help someone else find the strength to deal with a terrible loss or tragedy is a great way to help someone at times when we may feel unable to do anything.
+Asking God to help us heal in times of great sadness or sorrow is perfectly alright, but asking God to help someone else find the strength to deal with a terrible loss or tragedy is a great way to help a friend, neighbor, or family member, at times when we may feel unable to do anything.
 God can get to places in a person’s heart that we cannot, and He loves to hear our voices imploring Him to help.

 We also need to consider the many people throughout the world that we don’t even know who work tirelessly, sacrifice much, and risk their very lives to share the Word of God with others so that they may experience the joy of a life that has been changed by knowing, and accepting, Christ Jesus.

 In their struggles to spread the Good News, these brave men and women need our prayers of support.
 Just as Paul reached out to others in his day to pray in support of his struggle, we should all pray for the many thousands who continue that struggle today.